RedHatNordicsSA/linux4win/content/lab2.md

 # Lab 2 Storage management

-In the previous lab we installed the storage application for cockpit and now its the time to use it.
+In the previous lab we installed the storage application and now its the time to use it.
 Please locate the Storage menu entry and click on it now.

 ![storage user interface](images/interface_storage.png)